fluthjs/fluth-vue/packages/core/useFetch/docs/api.en.md

 - Details

-  Whether to automatically refetch when the following occurs:
+  Whether to automatically refetch when `url` or `payload` changes, only supports reactive data, Observable, Stream changes

-  - URL is a ref and changes
-  - payload is a ref and changes

   Default: `false`